 Note the word valuable in that definition.
-The scope of content that you can put up on your site and spread through social media is limitless, and the value demonstrated by one post versus another will determine the success of any content marketing campaign.
+The scope of content you can put up on your site and spread through social media is limitless.
+The value demonstrated by one post versus another will determine the success of any content marketing campaign.

-Let’s better understand content marketing by looking at ways in which content marketing is misunderstood, drawing on ideas from a couple experts: Salma Jafri of Search Engine Watch and Jay Baer of Convince & Convert.
+Let’s better understand content marketing by looking at how content marketing is misunderstood, drawing on ideas from a couple of experts: Salma Jafri of Search Engine Watch and Jay Baer of Convince & Convert.

 Misunderstanding about content marketing: It’s simple.

 Content marketing is about building relationships with people, and that often doesn’t happen overnight.
-People are reasonably skeptical around businesses because as consumers, we know the business wants something from us: our money.
-Creating rapport and trust with your audience are crucial, so establish clear parameters as you move forward.
+People are reasonably skeptical around businesses because, as consumers, we know the business wants something from us: our money.
+Creating rapport and trust with your audience is crucial, so establish clear parameters as you move forward.

 Advertising campaigns are simpler because the data is obvious.
 Especially when you can track through web-based ads, you know exactly how successful a campaign is based on click-throughs and conversions.
 Content marketing is about the long haul.
-Because it’s not a direct sales pitch, you aren’t likely to see as many immediate actions from customers.
+Because it’s not a direct sales pitch, you aren’t likely to see as many immediate customer actions.
 It’s about planting seeds.
 Creating rapport is incredibly complicated, but a lot of it has to do with communication, which is exactly what content marketing is.

 As Jafri notes, the relatively minimal scars incurred by Buffer as a result of a hacking incident are a good example of how much easier it can be to bounce back from bad news if you have a strong relationship with your users.